 The Colonials have four home matches on the docket as they open their 2010-11 campaign against Georgetown on October 29th.
 Columbia, Navy and Franklin & Marshall will also visit Foggy Bottom this upcoming season.
 Seven opponents on this years schedule finished in the top-20 of national rankings last season including tenth ranked Williams College, No. 13 Navy and No. 14 Bowdoin.

-Leading the Colonials in the top three is sophomore Omar Sobhy and junior Jose Calderon.
+Leading the Colonials in the top three is sophomore Islam El-Fiky of Cairo, Egypt, sophomore Omar Sobhy and junior Jose Calderon.
 Sobhy enters his second season at GW following an impressive freshman debut.
-He was the programs first scholarship recipient and he showed his potential as he worked his way into the number one position by the end of the season.
+He was the program's first scholarship recipient and he showed his potential as he worked his way into the number one position by the end of the season.
 Sophomore Sam Ehrlich and junior Brett Feldman will compete in the top six for the Colonials while senior captain Mike Bower returns for his final season of eligibility.
 He will be flanked in the bottom three by sophomore Player Haynes.
 Other returning players include juniors Brett Feldman, Adam Pistel,and 2009-10 Team MVP Michael Nair

-Lawrence will also welcome in six student-athletes in the recruiting class of 2014, including two top-50 junior players and the programs second scholarship athlete.
-Islam El-Fiky of Cairo, Egypt comes to Foggy Bottom as the second player in program history to receive a scholarship.
-El-Fiky is a member of the world number one-ranked Egyptian Junior National Team and holds a world men's ranking of 165th.
+Lawrence will also welcome in six student-athletes in the recruiting class of 2014, including two top-50 junior players and the program's second scholarship athlete in El-Fiky.
+A member of the world number one-ranked Egyptian Junior National Team, El-Fiky holds a world men's ranking of 165th.

 The sophomore is a transfer student, previously enrolled at The American University in Cairo.
 "Islam is one of the highest rated recruits in GW history, and is one of the top recruits in collegiate squash" said Lawrence.
 "He will likely be ranked in the Top-15 collegiate players in the United States in his first year at GW."